novelgym/novelgym.github.io/ng-website/docs/environment/novelty.md

 # Implementing Novelties

-Two components are required for novelty implementation, namely a config file and optionally one or more python files, such as when a new object or action is being introduced.
+To implement a novelty, you need a config file and optionally one or more python files, such as when a new object or action is being introduced.
 To see how these files are integrated in the project structure, go to [novelties/evaluation1](https://github.com/tufts-ai-robotics-group/NovelGym/tree/main/novelties/evaluation1).

-## `.yaml`
+## `.yaml` Config

-The novelty config file is equivalent in layout to the config file that describes the environment, as described in [Creating Your Environment](custom).
+The novelty config file has the same layout as the config file that describes the environment, see [Creating Your Environment](custom).

-For any changes that are to be in the environment from the first time step, the respective keys can be introduced directly.
-If the key listed is already in the base environment config file, the contents in the new config file will be appended to those in the old config file.
-An example is the fire novelty at [novelties/evaluation1/fire/fire_crafting_table.yaml](https://github.com/tufts-ai-robotics-group/NovelGym/blob/main/novelties/evaluation1/fire/fire_crafting_table.yaml).
-What this novelty implementation also demonstrates is how the `nop_placeholder` instances of the main agent are reassigned to new actions.
+For any changes that appear in the environment at the first time step,  the keys are introduced directly.
+If any key is already in the base environment config, the contents in the new config will be appended to those in the old config.

+For an example, see the fire novelty below from [novelties/evaluation1/fire/fire_crafting_table.yaml](https://github.com/tufts-ai-robotics-group/NovelGym/blob/main/novelties/evaluation1/fire/fire_crafting_table.yaml).

+In this example, notice how the `nop_placeholder` instances can be reassigned to new actions.

 ```yaml
 ---